 ACD856, our leading drug candidate, is part of the innovative NeuroRestore platform with a primary focus on treatment of Alzheimer's disease to improve learning and to counteract memory and other cognitive problems.
-The SAD (Single Ascending Dose) clinical trial with ACD856 is evaluating tolerability and safety.
-During the third quarter, we received positive data in the study and applied for permission to test even higher doses, which was granted by the Swedish Medical Products Agency.
-These studies are currently underway, as is the MAD (Multiple Ascending Doses) Phase I clinical trial, in line with our communicated objectives.
+The ongoing Phase I MAD (Multiple Ascending Dose) study is progressing according to plan and the results are expected to be available during the summer.